abinit/abinit/doc/developers/new_testsuite.md

   (see Test CLI)

-==TODO== Add Pseudo code with examples showing how to write ETOT in Fortran, how to define and register a python YAML object associated to the ETOT tag.  ==END TODO==
+==TODO== Add Pseudo code with examples showing how to write ETOT in Fortran, how to define and register a python YAML object associated to the ETOT tag.
+==END TODO==

 The new infrastructure has been designed with extensibility and ease-of-use in mind.
-From the perspective of an Abinit developer, adding support for the Yaml-based approach requires two steps (??):
+From the perspective of an Abinit developer, adding support for the YAML-based approach requires two steps (??):

 1. Implement the output of the YAML document in Fortran using the pre-existent API.
 Associate a tag and possibly a label to the new document.
-2. Modify the python code in pymods to associate a python object to the Yaml document
+2. Create a YAML configuration for the new document in tests that will produce it

+If new tags are used (to handle new advanced structures) a third step is required consisting in registering the tag and the associated class in the python side.
+More about that can be found below.

 An example will help clarify.
 Let's assume we want to implement the output of the `!ETOT` dictionary with the different components of the total free energy.